Dong Bai (Han dynasty)

-Dong Bai (董白, b. after 178) was a Chinese noblewoman member of the Dong family during the late Eastern Han dynasty.
+Dong Bai (董白, after 178 – 192) was a Chinese noblewoman member of the Dong family during the late Eastern Han dynasty.
 She was the granddaughter of Dong Zhuo, a warlord and de facto ruler of China during a short period.
-She received grand titles and lands after Dong Zhuo took control of the Han Imperial court; titling Bai as Lady of Weiyang at the age of 15.
+She received grand titles and lands after Dong Zhuo took control of the Han Imperial court; titling Bai as Lady of Weiyang (渭陽君) at the age of 15.

+The most notable information about her life was recorded in the historiography Record of the Three Kingdoms; she does not appear in the novel Romance of the Three Kingdoms written by Luo Guanzhong.

 Life

 There are no records about Dong Bai's date of birth and her parents are unknown.
 She was the granddaughter of Dong Zhuo, a warlord who took control of the imperial capital Luoyang in 189, becoming the de facto ruler of China.
-Dong Zhuo deposed Emperor Shao and replaced him with the Emperor Xian of Han; declaring himself chancellor.
+Dong Zhuo deposed Emperor Shao and replaced him with the Emperor Xian of Han; he also declared himself chancellor.

 Dong Zhuo's corruption and tyrannical ways led Yuan Shao to form an army in opposition to Dong Zhuo's military authority.
+He fled the Anti-Dong Zhuo Coalition and moved the capital to Chang'an along with the emperor, the emperor's subjects, and Luoyang's residents.
+Dong Bai and her family accompanied Dong Zhuo.